In Design: Wythe Creek Road (Route 172) Widening Project

 The Wythe Creek Road (Route 172) project will encompass roadway widening from Langley Boulevard in the city of Hampton to approximately 700 feet north of Huntlandia Way in the city of Poquoson.
-The primary purpose of the project is to raise the existing causeway elevation for emergency egress and to widen the roadway to accommodate future traffic volumes.
 The average daily traffic (ADT) along Wythe Creek Road is approximately 16,000 vehicles per day.

 The Hampton portion of the project includes widening Wythe Creek Road to three lanes, curb and gutter installation, and a 10-foot sidewalk to the east side of the expanded roadway.
 This project also includes widening the causeway and bridge over Wythe Creek.
 In Poquoson, Wythe Creek Road will be widened to three lanes and include curb and gutter installation, an 8-foot sidewalk to the west side of the expanded roadway, and a 5-foot sidewalk to the east side.